tsmp-falcon-platform/ci-bundle-utils/README.md

   /whoAmI/api/json?pretty

 Options:
   -U, --url TEXT        The URL to interact with (BUNDLEUTILS_JENKINS_URL) -u, --username TEXT   Username for basic authentication
                         (BUNDLEUTILS_USERNAME)
   -p, --password TEXT   Password for basic authentication
                         (BUNDLEUTILS_PASSWORD)
-  -P, --path TEXT      Path to the API endpoint to call (BUNDLEUTILS_API_PATH) --help               Show this message and exit.
+  -P, --path TEXT       Path to the API endpoint to call
+                        (BUNDLEUTILS_API_PATH)
+  -d, --data-file FILE  The data to post to the API endpoint
+                        (BUNDLEUTILS_API_DATA_FILE)
+  -o, --out-file FILE   The output file to write the API response to
+                        (BUNDLEUTILS_API_OUT_FILE)
+  --help                Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils audit [OPTIONS]